Vyral/base-template/the-coronavirus-explained-and-what-you-should-do.md

 ### Kupuna Kare of Farmer Fare

-<p style="font-size:18px">Malama Kauai and Hawaii Foodbank launched a program to help benefit our Kupuna (elderly) and farmers.
+Malama Kauai and Hawaii Foodbank launched a program to help benefit our Kupuna (elderly) and farmers.
 The program distributes produce from our County Sunshine Market Farmers to distribute to our high risk Kapuna throughout the island, for approximately 8 weeks or more, with the help from our team at Elderly Affairs.

 To prevent the spread of disease, the program has been designed as drop off only with no interaction between deliverer and the recipient.

 If you’re 70 years or older on Kauai and would like to participate, please call 808-241-4470.
-If you’re a Sunshine Market farmer and would like to participate, please call 808-241-4299.</p>
+If you’re a Sunshine Market farmer and would like to participate, please call 808-241-4299.

-<p style="font-size:18px">[Grab-and-go Student Meals](http://www.hawaiipublicschools.org/DOE%20Forms/Emergencies/2020GrabandGo.pdf){: target="_blank"}&nbsp;– The Hawaii State Department of Education (HIDOE) is implementing the Seamless Summer Option program a few months earlier than scheduled, as approved by the U.S. Department of Agriculture (USDA) and Hawaii Child Nutrition Programs, to provide free grab-and-go meals for students during the extended spring break period.
+[Grab-and-go Student Meals](http://www.hawaiipublicschools.org/DOE%20Forms/Emergencies/2020GrabandGo.pdf){: target="_blank"}&nbsp;– The Hawaii State Department of Education (HIDOE) is implementing the Seamless Summer Option program a few months earlier than scheduled, as approved by the U.S. Department of Agriculture (USDA) and Hawaii Child Nutrition Programs, to provide free grab-and-go meals for students during the extended spring break period.

 [Food-A-Go-Go](https://foodagogo.org/){: target="_blank"}&nbsp;– A campaign where you can find the latest information on restaurants statewide offering takeout, delivery and/or curbside pickup.
 It’s a free service offering lots of different options from fine dining to family restaurants to takeout operations.